 Sample YAML file configurations

-Here you have a web app defined in a Dockerfile, this web app has an HTTP service running on port 3000.
+For this first example we have a web app defined in a Dockerfile, this web app has an HTTP service running on port 3000 and we are using the port_forwarding field to properly tell Squash to route traffic to this port.

-deployments: MyApp: filename: ./src/Dockerfile context_path: ./src port_forwarding: # Squash by default expects an HTTP service running on port 80. # For this example the HTTP service is listening to port 3000.
+deployments: MyApp: filename: ./src/Dockerfile context_path: ./src port_forwarding: # For this example the user's application HTTP service is # listening to port 3000.
+We are mapping to port 80 in the # actual host VM so Squash can route traffic to the application.
 80:3000

 Loading data during the build process